 The Oklahoma National Guard Tuition Waiver is established as an incentive for qualified young men and women to join the Oklahoma National Guard and as a means to retain skilled, productive citizens within the state.
 Applicants must be a bonafide member of the Oklahoma National Guard at the beginning of the semester for which he/she is applying for a scholarship, or by the scholarship application [...]
 More

-The Olivet College Gospel Choir seeks to add several diverse male and female singers, as well as musicians who play the keyboard, electric or bass guitar and drums.
-Students with considerable talent will be considered for the Gospel Choir’s scholarship program.
+The Olivet College Gospel Choir seeks to add several diverse male and female singers, as well as musicians who play the keyboard, electric or bass guitar and drums, to their ensemble.
+Students who apply to Olivet College with considerable talent will be considered for the Gospel Choir’s scholarship program.
 Scholarships of varying amounts are offered, based on audition.
-The program director will notify students of their Gospel Choir [...]
+Qualified students will be [...]
 More

-Two awards are given to full-time students, one male and one female.
+The Park Foundation Scholarship is offered to one male and one female.
 Recipient must be either a single female, head-of-household student with dependents; a single male, head of household with dependents; or a Vietnam veteran who no longer has access to educational benefits and has a GPA of at least 3.0.
 Student must be a custodial parent and must demonstrate financial need.
 For more information [...]
 More

-To be eligible for consideration for a Tailhook Educational Foundation scholarship, an individual must be a high school graduate and the natural, step, or adopted son, daughter or grandchild of a current or former (U.S. Navy / U.S. Marine Corps / U.S. Coast Guard) Naval Aviator, Naval Flight Officer, or Naval Aircrewman.
-Also eligible are individuals or children/grandchildren of individuals who [...]
+To be eligible for a Tailhook Educational Foundation scholarship, an individual must be a high school graduate and the natural, step, or adopted son, daughter or grandchild of a current or former (U.S. Navy / U.S. Marine Corps / U.S. Coast Guard) Naval Aviator, Naval Flight Officer, or Naval Aircrewman.
+Also eligible are individuals or children/grandchildren of individuals who are serving or have [...]
 More

-The scholarship assists with academic expenses, including tuition and fees, books, and living expenses for U.S. veterans and active duty service members of all branches of the U.S. Military including the National Guard and Reserve.
+The Tillman Scholars Program assists with academic expenses, including tuition and fees, books, and living expenses for U.S. veterans and active duty service members of all branches of the U.S. Military including the National Guard and Reserve.
 Current spouses of veterans or active-duty service members (including surviving spouses) are also eligible.

-Applicants must currently be pursuing a bachelor, [...]
+Applicants must currently be pursuing a [...]
 More

 The Loan Repayment Program is one of several Navy enlistment education incentive programs designed to pay federally guaranteed student loans (up to $65,000) through three annual payments during a Sailor's first three years of service.
 The loan must be entered into before going joining the military.
 This program is currently only available to eligible personnel in the delayed entry program who [...]
 More

 The VFW's "Sport Clips Help A Hero Scholarship" provides service members and veterans with the financial assistance they need to complete their educational goals without incurring excessive student loan debt.
-It’s just another way for us to say “thank you” to those who fought for our freedoms.
-Today's veterans can face any number of obstacles while furthering their education.
-Taking advantage of [...]
+Applications are open twice a year for the fall and spring semesters.
+Applicants must be U.S. citizens who are retired, honorably discharged, active duty, or a member of the National Guard [...]
 More

 The purpose of VMSDEP is to provide undergraduate or other postsecondary education to eligible participants by providing a waiver of tuition and all required fees associated with tuition at any public institution of higher education or other public accredited postsecondary institution granting a degree, diploma, or certificate in the Commonwealth of Virginia.
 Benefits are available for up to 36 [...]
 More